zk-bankai/soulforge/applications/vimz.md

 ### **Brief Description:**

-Ensuring the authenticity and credibility of daily media on internet is an ongoing problem.
-Meanwhile, genuinely captured images often require refinements before publication. **_Zero-knowledge proofs (ZKPs)_** offer a solution by verifying edited image without disclosing the original source.
-However, ZKPs typically come with high costs, particularly in terms of prover complexity and proof size.

-We propose [**VIMz**](https://github.com/zero-savvy/vimz), a framework for efficiently proving the authenticity of high-resolution images using _folding-based_ _zkSNARKs_ (using [nova](https://github.com/microsoft/Nova) proving system).
-We use [Circom](https://github.com/iden3/circom) to define our flding steps in nova through ([nova-scotia](https://github.com/nalinbhardwaj/Nova-Scotia) frontend).
-As a complete proof system, VIMz proves the integrity of both the original and edited images, as well as the correctness of the transformation without revealing intermediate images within a chain of edits---only the final result is disclosed.
-VIMz maintains the anonymity of the original signer and all subsequent editors while proving the authenticity of the final image.
-This enables the development of a privacy-preserving autonomous contract system for trustless and authentic marketplace compatible with [C2PA](https://c2pa.org/) standards.

-  Our benchmarks show that VIMz performs efficiently in both prover and verifier sides.
-It can practically prove the transformations on **8K (33MP) images** on **a mid-range laptop**, while reaching to **a peak memory of only 10 GB**.
-Moreover, VIMz has a **verification time of under 1 second** and achieves **succinct proofs of less than 11 KB** for all resolutions.
-VIMz's low prover complexity allows for proving multiple transformations in parallel to achieve an additional 3.5x speedup on the same laptop device.

-  VIMz is fully open-source and available on a [public GitHub repository](https://github.com/zero-savvy/vimz).
-Within this repository, you will find all the code necessary for implementing zero-knowledge circuits in the Circom language, which can be used with Nova.
-The repository is organized into four directories:

-   --  **circuits:** Contains the underlying ZK circuits of VIMz in circom language.

-   --  **contracts:** Contains high-level Solidity smart contracts that provide the infrastructure for a C2PA-compatible marketplace on EVM-based blockchains.

-   --  **nova:** Contains the main cargo-based package for building and installing VIMz using nova protocol.

-   --  **py_modules:** Houses the Python interface (GUI) of VIMz, facilitating image editing and preparation of input files for the VIMz prover.

-   --  **samples:** Holds images in standard resolutions (e.g., SD, HD, 4K) along with pre-built JSON files of supported edits to be fed into the VIMz prover.
+Making sure that images shared online are authentic and trustworthy is a big challenge.
+But let's be real: most images need some tweaking before they go public. **Zero-knowledge proofs (ZKPs)** can help by verifying edited images without needing to reveal the original.
+The problem?
+ZKPs are often costly, especially when it comes to prover complexity and proof size.
+That's where [**VIMz**](https://github.com/zero-savvy/vimz) comes in.
+VIMz is a framework designed to prove the authenticity of high-resolution images efficiently using _folding-based zkSNARKs_ (powered by the [Nova](https://github.com/microsoft/Nova) proving system).
+With VIMz, we can verify that both the original and edited images are legit, along with the correctness of the transformations, all without revealing any intermediate versions—only the final image is exposed.
+Plus, VIMz keeps the identities of the original creator and subsequent editors private while proving the final image's authenticity, making it ideal for privacy-preserving, trustless marketplaces compatible with C2PA standards.
+It's efficient enough to handle 8K images on a mid-range laptop with minimal memory and proof size, offering fast verification and parallel processing capabilities.
+We formally prove the security of VIMz on our recent [paper](https://eprint.iacr.org/2024/1063).

 ###  **Core Idea:**

-Describe the primary goal or innovation of your project.
-What’s the key component or architecture?
-Be concise yet detailed enough to showcase the essence of the idea.
+To address the prover complexity in _"proofs of media provenance,"_ we utilized the efficiency of folding schemes, specifically the [Nova](https://github.com/microsoft/Nova) protocol.
+More precisely, we leverage [Circom](https://github.com/iden3/circom) to define our folding steps in Nova via the [Nova-Scotia](https://github.com/nalinbhardwaj/Nova-Scotia) frontend.
+To ensure everything works securely, we developed a new commitment scheme for images, processing them row by row.
+This approach allows us to map any image transformation to a **_"folding-friendly"_** version that can be proven in Nova while also proving the commitment of the witness, i.e., the original image.
+For more details on the exact protocol and the formal security analysis of VIMz, refer to our recent [paper](https://eprint.iacr.org/2024/1063).
+With VIMz, we can verify both the original and edited images, as well as the correctness of the transformations, without revealing intermediate versions—only the final image is shown.
+Additionally, VIMz protects the identities of both the original creator and subsequent editors while proving the authenticity of the final image.

+Our tests show that VIMz is fast and efficient on both the prover and verifier sides.
+For example, you can prove transformations on **8K (33MP) images** using just **a mid-range laptop**, hitting a peak memory usage of **10 GB**.
+Verification takes **less than 1 second**, and proof sizes come in at **under 11 KB** no matter the resolution.
+Plus, the low complexity of VIMz means you can prove multiple transformations in parallel, boosting performance by up to **3.5x** on the same machine.

+VIMz is fully open-source and available on our [GitHub repository](https://github.com/zero-savvy/vimz).
+The repo is organized into several key directories:

+- **circuits:** The core ZK circuits for VIMz, written in Circom.
+- **contracts:** Solidity smart contracts that help create a C2PA-compatible marketplace on EVM-based blockchains.
+- **nova:** The main package for building and running VIMz using the Nova protocol.
+- **py_modules:** A Python-based GUI for image editing and preparing input files for the VIMz prover.
+- **samples:** Sample images (SD, HD, 4K, etc.) and JSON files with supported edits ready to feed into the VIMz prover.

 ###  **Technology Stack:**